-Vacations have taken on a different meaning in these COVID times, but there are still some pandemic-safe options when you’re looking for a short trip away from it all.
+Vacations take on a different meaning during the winter, with people often opting for warm and tropical destinations to escape the weather.
+But there are plenty of ways to enjoy the best that winter has to offer (namely, those incredible views) for those looking for a short trip away from it all.
 Start the new year right with these off-the-beaten-path winter cabins within a three-hour drive of Toronto.
 These little hideaways are sure to give you a real cabin-in-the-woods type of experience, but with a touch of luxury.

 An off-grid hideaway

 Cabinscape was founded by Toronto couple Laura Mendes and John Loerchner in 2017.
 The pair loved going on back country canoe trips, but once they had a baby they realized they needed alternative accommodations that offered more creature comforts than backpacking and camping.
 So they created their own.
 Cabinscape offers seven wilderness cabins spread out across southern Ontario from Pakenham, Ont., in the east to Bayfield, Ont., in the west.
 Pictured is the Mason cabin in Mountain Grove, Ont.
 The cabin sits on 576 private acres on a quiet lake with marked trails on site.
 Couples can enjoy snowshoeing the trails, ice skating, sledding and more in the winter months.
 Although this winter cabin may seem small, it comes complete with a queen bed, gas stovetop, fridge, freezer and bathroom.
 Just a 20-minute drive away is a gas station, beer store and LCBO.
 Five minutes further and you’ll wind up in the village of Sharbot Lake where cafés, restaurants and grocery stores will fulfill any need.
 The best part?
 No Wi-Fi.
 Couples can truly unplug from their devices and reconnect with each other.